perfsonar/docs/install_quick_start.rst

     .. image:: images/install_quick_start-test-results.png

     .. warning:: It will take time for data to be collected and display on the graphs.
-For throughput data this may be serveral hours depending on the test interval.
+For throughput data this may be several hours depending on the test interval.
 For all other test types, you should see data within 30 minutes.
     .. seealso:: For more information on using the graphs :doc:`using_graphs`